djhmateer/djhmateer.github.io/_posts/2023-06-29-tweepy twitter python library.md

 except Exception as e:
     # eg 403 Forbidden You are not allowed to create a Tweet with duplicate content
     # 400 Bad Request Your Tweet text is too long.
 For more information on how Twitter determines text length see https://github.com/twitter/twitter-text.
+    # 429 Too Many Requests - if you go over the 50 a day limit for example (free tier)
     print(f'unexpected error creating tweet: \n\n{e}\n')

 ```